blockmatic-icebox/eosio-hydra-action/README.md

 ## Blockmatic

-Blockmatic is building robust ecosystem of people and tools for development of decentralized applications.
+Blockmatic is building a robust ecosystem of people and tools for the development of blockchain applications.

 [blockmatic.io](https://blockmatic.io)